developmentseed/eoAPI/README.md

 .venv/bin/uvicorn tipg.main:app --port 8083 --reload
 ```

-Note: python libraries might have incompatible dependencies, which you can resolve by using a virtual environment for each ones
+Note: Python libraries might have incompatible dependencies, which you can resolve by using a virtual environment for each one.

 </details>